 After parking changes have been made, you will head to our overlook point and observe the sun setting over the mountains and valleys of the surrounding Tohono O'odham Reservation.
 A presentation describing the physics of the atmosphere and the color changes you view will be provided while you enjoy the view.
 Views to nearly 100 miles are possible at this lookout point.
 Many memorable photos have been taken by our guests from this spot.
-After sunset, you and other Dark Sky Discovery participants will part company with the participants in the much larger NOP program and proceed with our staff to your assigned telescope.
+After sunset, you and other Dark Sky Discovery participants will proceed with our staff to your telescope.

 By participating in this small group program you will have more views through the telescope during the course of the night and more opportunity to ask in-depth questions of your telescope guide.
 You will see planets, multiple-star systems, planetary nebulae, star clusters, and galaxies that are well placed that particular time of the year.